mlpack/blog/doc/tutorials/Siddharth2017Week06.md

+@brief Regularized SVD - Week 6
+@author Siddharth Agrawal
-Title: Regularized SVD
+@page Siddharth2016WeekSix Regularized SVD - Week 6
-Date: 2014-07-07 22:45:00
+@date 2014-07-07 22:45:00

-Tags: gsoc, svd, cf
-Author: Siddharth Agrawal
+@section Siddharth2016WeekSix Regularized SVD - Week 6

 I spent the past two weeks writing and testing Regularized SVD, which has been the most popular algorithm for Collaborative Filtering and also won the Netflix challenge.
 Below you can find a description of the algorithm that I included in my application: